apache/cxf/distribution/src/main/release/samples/jax_rs/tracing_brave/README.txt

 Building and running the demo using Maven
 ---------------------------------------

+Run OpenZipkin server (or point CatalogTracing to the existing one):

+  docker run -d -p 9411:9411 openzipkin/zipkin

 From the base directory of this sample (i.e., where this README file is located), the Maven pom.xml file can be used to build and run the demo.